UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

-After the cloning has finished, you will see that the repository appears in the JupyterLab files tab, just as it did when we clones via the graphical Git client.
+After the cloning has finished, you will see that the repository appears in the JupyterLab files tab, just as it did when we cloned it using the graphical Git client.

 ---